ruthmoog/learn-go-with-tests-notes/README.md

 - Avoid reflection though because it adds a lot of complexity and code can break in unanticipated ways

 ## Sync

+- embedding types means the methods of that type becomes part of the public interface; and you often will not want that
+  - ```go
+      type Counter struct {
+        sync.Mutex // embedded, and not private!
+        value int
+      }
+      ```